-Subject: DDMI 2020 PKMW Project EA Annual Report
+Subject: DDMI 2022 PKMW Project EA Annual Report

-Diavik Diamond Mines (2012) Inc. (DDMI) is pleased to provide the Mackenzie Valley Environmental Impact Review Board (MVEIRB or the Board) with its inaugrual annual reporting (the appended 2020 PKMW Project EA Annual Report) on the Processed Kimberlite to Mine Workings Proposal (PKMW) as per the MVEIRB's follow-up program requirements in the Report of Environmental Assessment and Reasons for Decision (REA) issued by the Board in January 2020 and approved by the Responsible Ministers in June 2020.
+Diavik Diamond Mines (2012) Inc. (DDMI) is pleased to provide the Mackenzie Valley Environmental Impact Review Board (MVEIRB or the Board) annual reporting (the appended 2022 PKMW Project EA Annual Report) on the Processed Kimberlite to Mine Workings Proposal (PKMW) as per the MVEIRB's follow-up program requirements in the Report of Environmental Assessment and Reasons for Decision (REA) issued by the Board in January 2020 and approved by the Responsible Ministers in June 2020.

-The 2020 PKMW EA Annual Report provides an update on the post-EA regulatory process to date, status on DDMI's implementation of the REA Measures and DDMI's commitments made during the PKMW EA or Review.
+The 2022 PKMW EA Annual Report provides an update on the post-EA regulatory process to date, status on DDMI's implementation of the REA Measures and DDMI's commitments made during the PKMW EA or Review.

-As highlighted in the appended Annual Report, DDMI has completed or advanced the implementation of some of the REA Measures and its commitments; however, a majority of the REA Measures and DDMI commitments will apply prior to and during the construction, operation, and closure phases of the PKMW Project.
+As highlighted in the appended Annual Report, DDMI has completed or advanced the implementation of some of the REA Measures and its commitments, including the Indigenous Group-specific engagement protocols, cultural use criteria, a PKMW Engagement Plan, and updates to existing Diavik management plans to reflect the PKMW, including the Contingency Plan; however, a majority of the REA Measures and DDMI commitments will apply during the construction, operation, and closure phases of the PKMW Project.
 DDMI will provide updates on its implementation of the REA Measures and its commitments in subsequent annual reports to the Board.

-Please do not hesitate to contact the undersigned at Kofi.Boa-Antwi@riotinto.com if you have any questions related to this submission.
+Please do not hesitate to contact the undersigned or Kyla Gray (kyla.gray@riotinto.com or 867-445-4922) if you have any questions related to this submission.